RichardOtter/RichardOtter.github.io/index.md

 # My Bare-Minimum Site

-Last Update: 2025-03-13
+Last Update: 2025-03-15

 ## What's New?

-* Tips section -copy/move fact

-* Data Entry DNA match improved, edited
+* Data Entry DNA match improved ORA templates

 This site is a work in progress.